ajanke/JumpCounter/README.md

 - `/jumpcount`
 - `/jumpcounter`

+To reset your jump count to zero, type any of the following commands

+- `/jc clear`
+- `/jumpcount clear`
+- `/jumpcounter clear`

 # Bugs
 If you encountere any bugs feel free to create a new issue and I will try to address it as quickly as possible: https://github.com/ajanke/JumpCounter/issues